Where’s the beef? Runaway steer still roaming Rhode Island

-JOHNSTON, R.I. — Where’s the beef?
+JOHNSTON, R.I.
+(AP) — Where’s the beef?
 Still very much on the mooove in Rhode Island.

 More than a month after escaping while being unloaded at a slaughterhouse, a 1,600-pound (725-kilogram) steer is still roaming the streets of Johnston, about 10 miles (16 kilometers) west of Providence.